RealOrangeOne/theorangeone.net/content/robotics/_index.md

 More information can be found on [their website](https://studentrobotics.org).

 ## My Entries
 Being at college for 2 years, meant I was able to enter 2 years of competitions, [SR14](2014), and [SR15](2015).
-We were encouraged to gain an online presence for our team, so I created a website for both years.
-Unfortunately due to account inactivity, and me changing my website 3 times since, The original pages have been lost, however a large amount of the content the content still remains.
+We were encouraged to gain an online presence for our team, so I created a basic web page for both years.
+The original pages have been lost, but the content is all still there.

-### After 2015
+### Post-2015
 Unfortunately, after I left college, I also left behind entering Student Robotics as a competitor.
 Fortunately however, they're always looking for volunteers to help run the competition itself, as a _blue shirt_.